Must You Report a Minor Car Accident in Houston?

 Another critical step to take after a car accident is to photograph the scene.
 Try to get pictures of all of the factors involved in your crash and take pictures from different angles and distances.

 Collect the names and numbers of any people who witnessed the accident.
-Most importantly, contact Michael P. Fleming & Associates, P.C., as soon as possible.
+Most importantly, contact Fleming Law, P.C., as soon as possible.

 Must You Report a Minor Car Accident in Houston?